 |Shelf Life||17 Months|

 |Typical Fill Sizes|

 NGAL is also known as lipocalin-2.
 Lipocalins are proteins that bind and transport various substances.
 While the physiological role of NGAL is not fully understood, it is thought to play a role in the response to bacterial infection by sequestering iron and thus making it less available to invading pathogens.

 Acute kidney injury (AKI) is a condition in which rapid decline of kidney function is observed.
-Although there is not a universally agreed upon definition of AKI, it is a very common problem, being reported in up to 0.5% of the general population, depending on the definition used4.
-AKI is difficult to diagnose since symptoms and elevated levels of markers of renal function (eg: creatinine) generally do not occur until the injury is quite advanced5.
-NGAL in both plasma and urine appears to be a marker that is very well suited for the early detection of AKI and could be instrumental in improving the diagnosis and prognosis of this condition6,7,8.
+Although there is not a universally agreed upon definition of AKI, it is a very common problem, being reported in up to 0.5% of the general population, depending on the definition used.
+AKI is difficult to diagnose since symptoms and elevated levels of markers of renal function (eg: creatinine) generally do not occur until the injury is quite advanced.
+NGAL in both plasma and urine appears to be a marker that is very well suited for the early detection of AKI and could be instrumental in improving the diagnosis and prognosis of this condition.